 Doug previously served as a member of the NCAA Division II Restructuring Task Force, which helped to reorganize the one thousand NCAA schools into a more federated model for Divisions I, II, and III.
 As an outgrowth of his work on the restructuring task force, Doug was appointed a member of the first NCAA Division II Management Council that guided the administration of athletics for almost three hundred Division II institutions throughout the country.
 While on the Management Council, Doug served on several national committees that included Nominations (chair), Diversity, NCAA Honors and helped develop a Blueprint Compliance Model for Division II.
 Doug is also past president of the NCAA Division II Commissioners Association.
 In 2010 he was given the Award of Merit for NCAA Division II in recognition of his leadership and service to the mission of the Association.

 Mayor Echols is a past president of the Municipal Association of South Carolina.
 This Association represents the state’s 270 cities and towns.
-Doug has previously served as a member of the Board of Directors of the National League of Cities, an association of America’s cities and towns, and he is presently serving a second term on the Board.
+Doug has previously served as a member of the Board of Directors of the National League of Cities, an association of America’s cities and towns.
 He has served as chair of the National League of Cities’ Leadership Training Council.
 Echols has also served as chair of the Southern Municipal Conference which is comprised of state municipal league representatives and executive directors of the fourteen southern states.
-He has also served on the National League of Cities Advisory Council.
-In 2012 Echols was elected President of the Association of South Carolina Mayors.
+He presently serves on the National League of Cities Advisory Council.
+In 2012 Echols served as President of the Association of South Carolina Mayors.

 During his years of public service, Doug initiated Rock Hill’s Commission for Children and Youth, and the Mayor’s Task Force for Greenways, Trails and Sidewalks.
 The City has numerous projects underway or in the beginning stages that will continue to enrich the community.
 At the present time Rock Hill is partnering on a redevelopment project on 1000 acres of land that will represent a $600 million private investment at full build out.
 This site will include the construction of various public recreation and sports venues on 250 acres and is being called the Rock Hill Outdoor Center.
-Additionally, the community is fortunate to have recently announced another corporate partnership for redevelopment of a downtown parking lot into a park which will be surrounded by new residential and retail development.
+Additionally, the community is fortunate to have recently completed a project to convert a downtown parking lot into a park which will be surrounded by new commercial and retail development.
 This project has future plans that could include a hotel and new civic/performance center.
 All of these accomplishments have been possible because of an excellent City Council, staff, and an engaged and progressive citizenry, along with private partnerships.

 Doug has an evolving interest in photography and has had pictures exhibited in several local studios.
 Additionally, he enjoys reading and travel.

 Doug and his wife, Sylvia, a children’s advocate, have both been involved in community affairs for many years and reside in Rock Hill.
-Their son, Chad, is a graduate of Clemson University and the University of South Carolina School of Law, and their daughter, Sara, graduated from Clemson and completed a master degree in social work at the University of South Carolina.
-Doug and Sylvia have three grandchildren.
+Their son, Chad is a graduate of Clemson University, the University of South Carolina School of Law, and is the owner of The Echols Firm, LLC in Rock Hill.
+Their daughter, Sara graduated from Clemson and completed a masters degree in social work at the University of South Carolina, and is associated with Novant Health Systems in the area of palliative care.
+Doug and Sylvia have four grandchildren.